Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Pilonidal Sinus surgery in Ghaziabad

-Pilonidal Sinus surgery is a surgical procedure used to remove the Pilonidal cyst or abscess.
+Pilonidal Sinus surgery is a procedure used to remove the Pilonidal cyst or abscess.
 It can be performed using various techniques, such as excision, flap closure, or primary closure.
-The type of surgery depends on the severity of the condition and the preference of the surgeon.
+The type of surgery depends on the severity of the condition and the surgeon's preference.

-If you have symptoms of Pilonidal Sinus, such as pain, swelling, or discharge in the area between your buttocks, you should consult a doctor or a specialist in Pilonidal Sinus surgery.
+Suppose you have symptoms of Pilonidal Sinus, such as pain, swelling, or discharge in the area between your buttocks.
+In that case, you should consult a doctor or a specialist in Pilonidal Sinus surgery.
 They can diagnose the condition and recommend the appropriate treatment, which may include surgery or other medical interventions.

 Acute Pilonidal Abscess